March Break Niagara Falls

 While you are out and about, it makes good financial sense – are you listening, mom and dad? – to pick up some of the Niagara Parks’ Wonder Passes, which will get you into attractions like Journey Behind The Falls, Niagara’s Fury, the Butterfly Conservatory and other top sights.

 Howard Johnson Hotel By The Falls is an especially good base for your March Break adventure because of its location in the very heart of the tourist district.
 Situated on Victoria Avenue, you’re within easy walking distance of all kinds of attractions – Casino Niagara, which is just off Clifton Hill; next door to that is one of Canada’s biggest indoor waterparks; and there is the Greg Frewin Theatre close by, too.
 It features daily performances by Frewin, one of the world’s top magicians who headlined in Vegas before coming home to the Falls.
 His thrilling performances, including bringing a tiger on stage, and can be enjoyed as part of a dinner package or you can just go for the show.
 And did we mention Clifton Hill?
-We did, but it’s worth mentioning again because it offers everything from a giant Ferris wheel to wax museums, thrilling 3-D adventures, a multi-storey go-kart track and huge video arcade.
+We did, but it’s worth mentioning again because it offers everything from a giant Ferris wheel to wax museums, thrilling 3-D adventures, a multi-story go-kart track, and a huge video arcade.

 All that is right on your doorstep, when you stay at HoJo.